 The healthcare industry is expanding by the day with the discovery of newer diseases and increasing population.
 It has led to a growing demand for medical assistance across the globe.
 That is why professionals need to be well-equipped and prepared to tackle these developments efficiently.
 Otherwise, the consequences of their incompetence or bad practices could cause more suffering and losses to the patients.

 One of the many areas where they need to improve to provide the best healthcare quality is communication.
 The field of medicine heavily relies on a team’s contribution rather than an individual to save lives.
-Doctors, nurses, and administrators all play a vital role in making arrangements to attend them in time.
+Doctors, nurses, even medical virtual assistants these days, and administrators all play a vital role in making arrangements to attend them in time.
 The chain extends to other hospitals in the vicinity and pledges to work for people’s best interests.
-A person in need help depends upon the combined effort of all these links in the chain to lead a regular life.
+A person in need of help depends upon the combined effort of all these links in the chain to lead a regular life.

 The burden in meeting these requirements fall more onto the leaders than the subordinates.
 A specialist leading a surgery knows more about the procedure that they will be performing than the assistants.
 So, failure to convey that information efficiently is more of a fault on his part than the team.